5 things about Ostersund boss Graham Potter

 Rise of Ostersund

 Potter took over at Ostersund in 2011 when they were in the Swedish fourth tier.
-In his first five seasons in charge, the club won promotion three times to reach the Allsvenska – the top division of Swedish football – for the first time in 2016.
-Last year, Potter steered Ostersund to their first major trophy, the Svenska Cupen, to seal qualification for the Europa League qualification stages.
-Ostersund finished second in Group J, level on points with Athletic Bilbao, losing only one match.
+In his first five seasons in charge, the club won promotion three times to reach the Allsvenskan – the top division of Swedish football – for the first time in 2016.
+Last year, Potter steered Ostersunds to their first major trophy, the Svenska Cupen, to seal qualification for the Europa League qualification stages.
+Ostersunds finished second in Group J, level on points with Athletico Bilbao, losing only once match.

 Potter began the season as the only English manager in charge of a club competing in European competition, David Unsworth later took charge of Everton during the Europa League group stages following the sacking of Ronald Koeman.
 To reach this stage, Potter has masterminded victories against Galatasaray and PAOK Salonika in the qualifying rounds before progressing from a group which included Hertha Berlin and Athletic Bilbao.

 Potter’s success has begun to see him linked with jobs in England – most recently at his former club Stoke prior to their appointment of Paul Lambert last month.
 A relative unknown before the start of this season, his exploits with Ostersund have now caught the eye and he has the chance to enhance his growing reputation in the two matches against Arsenal.